 sudo vim /etc/nginx/sites-available/localhost

-Next, enter the following Nginx configuration in the file:
+Insert the following configuration into the file:

 server {